yugr/uInit/README.md

 Before measuring the time prefer to do several warmup runs to populate OS file cache and L1i.

+Fix any random numbers in benchmarks that may influence program flow.

+Try to measure all compared versions of benchmark on the same day (differences in environment temperatures may toggle slightly different hardware frequency scaling).

 Finally, avoid running other programs in parallel with benchmark (including other benchmarks on separate cores).